polkawallet-io/app/README.md

 ### 7. Plugin update
 Submit a update request issue to update your plugin.
 There are two different kinds of update:
  1. Update the dart package.
 We will rebuild the App and publish a new release.
- 2. Update the js code of your plugin.
+ 2. Update the js code of your plugin (dart code was not affected).
 We will rebuild the js bundle file and the app will perform a hot-update through polkawallet-api.